martinaalvera/Documentation/FS_encryption_procedure.rst

    :align: center
    :alt: encrypt procedure 07

-The volume will be now encrypted and you will be automatically get out the VM, until Galaxy is installed.
+The volume will be now encrypted and you will be automatically log-out the VM, until Galaxy is installed.

 .. figure:: _static/encryption/FS_ecrypt_proc_08.png
    :scale: 70 %
    :align: center
    :alt: encrypt procedure 08

-The system is now encrypted and unlocked, you will be automatically let out the VM and the Galaxy installation and configuration will continue.